open-innovations/yff-data/src/docs/index.md

 pipeline run in the `yff-data` (main site) repo, which will in turn prepare the data and rebuild the site.
 In that way, the site will be updated within a short period of an open data source being published.
-Assuming data is live at 7 AM, it _should_ be on the site by 7:30.
+Assuming data is live by 7:50, it _should_ be on the site by around 8:00 (9:00 during BST).

+NB all times are expressed in UTC.
+This will be the same as GMT, but jobs will run at 8:35 local time.

 ## Site build